6.3 Borrowing: Access Without Ownership Transfer

 .s1.push('!')

 .
-This is only allowed if no immutable borrows (liker1
+This is only allowed if no shared borrows (liker1

 ) are currently active.- The commented-out line represents a potential later use of